Motorcycle Accident Burns: Types, Treatment, and Legal Options

 Exhaust Pipe and Engine Burns

-A motorcycle’s exhaust and the engine can reach temperatures of up to 230°F when the bike is running.
-When a motorcycle crashes, it can cause the motorcycle rider to be thrown from their bike and have parts of their body to come in contact with these extremely hot components of their bike.
+A motorcycle’s exhaust and engine can reach temperatures of up to 230°F when the bike is running.
+When a motorcycle crashes, it can cause the motorcycle rider to be thrown from their bike and have parts of their body come in contact with the extremely hot components of their bike.

 Road Rash